attilaszasz/node-red-azure-webapp/README.md

 Notable changes:
 - Node Red updated to version 2.x
 - Added monitoring via Application Insights
-- Several Node Red nodes added and/or updated

 ## How to set up